Cradle of Coaches: Notable coaches

+History

+In the fall of 1959, Bob Kurz, Sports Information Director and a recent graduate (1958), recounted that several Miami graduates were making history on the football field.
+Louisiana State University under Paul Dietzel (1948) was listed as number 1 in the country.
+Northwestern University under Ara Parseghian (1948) was number 2; Earl Blaik (1918) was leading Army to an undefeated season, while in professional football Paul Brown (1930) was guiding the Cleveland Browns, and Weeb Eubank (1928) was leading the Baltimore Colts.
+Both pro teams were on top of their divisions.
+Kurz coined the Cradle of Coaches term as a derivative from another nickname of Miami University, the Mother of Fraternities.

-The Cradle of Coaches also was the subject of sports documentary film that aired on Time Warner Cable SportsChannel (Ohio) in 2015.
+The Cradle of Coaches was the subject of a sports documentary film that aired on Time Warner Cable SportsChannel (Ohio) in 2015.
 The film captured the story of John Harbaugh's induction as well as perspective from other members.

-Cradle of Coaches Association Inductees
+Cradle of Coaches Association inductees

-Super Bowl winning former head coach John Harbaugh was inducted in their Hall of Fame in 2014.
+Super Bowl-winning former head coach John Harbaugh was inducted in their Hall of Fame in 2014.

-The Mother of Coaches

-The McGuffey Reader, the Mother of Fraternities, The Miami Triad (Beta Theta Pi, Phi Delta Theta, Sigma Chi)..all these were attributed to Miami University (founded in 1809) in Oxford, Ohio.

-In the fall of 1959, Bob Kurz, Sports Information Director and a recent graduate (1958)recounted that several Miami graduates were making history on the football field.
-Louisiana State University under Paul Dietzel, ’48, was listed as number 1 in the country.

-Northwestern University under Ara Parseghian, ’48 was number 2; Earl (Red) Blaik ’18 was leading Army to an undefeated season while Paul Brown ’30 was guiding the Cleveland Browns and Weeb Eubank ’28 was leading the Baltimore Colts.
-Both pro teams were on top of their divisions.

-It was a short leap from the ‘mother’ moniker to a cradle: The next day Kurz wrote the phrase that has become synonymous with Miami University football, Miami of Ohio, the Cradle of Coaches.
-His book on the history of Miami's coaches was written in 1983.

 The Cradle of Coaches sculpture group

-A sculptural group called The Cradle of Coaches, by sculptor Kristen Visbal, was erected at Miami University between 2009 and 2011, with one addition in 2014.
-It consists of ten 120% lifesize statues of Earl Blaik, Paul Brown, Carm Cozza, Paul Dietzel, Weeb Ewbank, John Harbaugh, Ara Parseghian, John Pont, Bo Schembechler, and Thomas Van Voorhis.
+A sculptural group called The Cradle of Coaches, by sculptor Kristen Visbal, was erected at Miami University between 2009 and 2011, with additions in 2014 and 2023.
+It consists of ten 120% lifesize statues of Earl Blaik, Paul Brown, Carm Cozza, Paul Dietzel, Weeb Ewbank, John Harbaugh, Ara Parseghian, John Pont, Bo Schembechler, Thomas Van Voorhis, and Sean McVay.